Reverse mortgage vs. home equity loan vs. HELOC

 With a home equity loan, you have to ask for a certain amount of money.
-So, if you have a home renovation project that requires upfront cash, a home equity loan can be a good solution because you can borrow everything you need immediately.
+So, if you have a home renovation project that requires upfront cash and you know the exact amount you need, a home equity loan can be a good solution.

 If you aren’t sure how much money you need: HELOC

 A HELOC is a great choice when you need extra money but don’t want to commit to a specific amount of debt.
 Many financial advisors recommend HELOCs because they’re more flexible and require less of a financial commitment.
-This makes it less likely that you’ll take out more than you actually need if you practice some discipline.
+This makes it less likely that you’ll take out more than you need — as long as you’re disciplined.